istiaque010/socialgoodcharity/README.md

         // Mark the trustee's approval
         trusteeApprovals[_index][msg.sender] = true;
         projects[_index].trusteeApprovalCount++;
+        socialEvaluation[msg.sender] += 1;  // Increase social evaluation for the project trustee upon approval of that project

         // Check if the approval threshold is met if (projects[_index].trusteeApprovalCount >= projects[_index].trusteeThreshold) {
             projects[_index].isApproved = true;
+            // Increase social evaluation for the project creator upon approval of that project address creator = projects[_index].creatorAddress;
+            socialEvaluation[creator] += 1;

+            // Increase social evaluation for the project service provider upon approval of that project address serviceProvider = projects[_index].serviceProviderAddress;
+            socialEvaluation[serviceProvider] += 1;
         }
     }